betstick/cfromreader/README.md

 You should be able to clone this repo onto your computer then include the cfromreader.hpp file I suppose.
 You do need GLM but otherwise this is all standard libraries (on Linux).
 I think.
 I'm on Arch btw.
 This repo is set up for CMAKE.
 I have not tested it in Clang.
 I use GCC.
+It may only work in GCC for the moment.
-I have also not tested this in Windows, but in theory if you can satisfy the library requirements, it should compile with MinGW or Cygwin or however it is you compile GNU stuff on Windows.
+I have also not tested this in Windows but you will need CygWin and MingW most likely.

 ## Misc
 This doesn't support console files nor does it support Sekiro or the Steel Batallion series or Kings Field.
 For now it is limited to Dark Souls Remastered, Bloodborne(?), and Dark Souls 3.
 More may get added later.
-This code is primarily for my personal use in another project, this was abstracted for licensing reasons, but now its like this for organizational purposes.
+This code is primarily for my personal use in another project, and was initially abstracted for licensing reasons, but now its like this for organizational purposes.

 ## Credits
 JKAndarson's [SoulsTemplates](https://github.com/JKAnderson/SoulsTemplates) and [SoulsFormats](https://github.com/JKAnderson/SoulsFormats)<br/>